walkingsk/walkingsks_keygenme_answers/scorp10ns_myfirst_crackme/README.md

 note3:
 - if a space `' '` is generated in the key, single quotes `''` are needed otherwise `argc` will not be 2
-- characters related with shell stuffs `'"< | ...` will lead to human-made swamps, that is stupid
+- for the same reason, characters related with shell stuffs `' " & < | etc.` will lead to human-made swamps, that is stupid